victorioussolutionsltd/absences/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Technical Notes

+**Note**: It's strange that Turbopack in Next.js 15 doesn't support Webpack plugins very well.
+This means SVG sprite plugins, which could improve performance, aren't easily used in this project.

 ## Testing

 This project includes comprehensive unit tests using Jest and React Testing Library.